 For Rookie of the Year, the exuberant and mercurial Yasel Puig of the LA Dodgers has everyone chuckling in the National League, but it is starting pitcher Jose Fernandez of the Miami Marlins who has the big numbers.
-His performance has been described as one of the best rookie seasons in baseball history and arguably the greatest ever by an age-20 hurler.
+He’s been performing like a real pro and has been described as one of the best rookie seasons in baseball history and arguably the greatest ever by an age-20 hurler.
 At the American League, things get interesting as the frontrunner, Chris Archer, and the dark horse, Wil Myers, both belong to Tampa Bay Rays.

 The award for AL Comeback Player of the Year has an interesting back story.
 Frontrunner Mariano Rivera is 43 and there is talk of him retiring when the season is over.
 The NL frontrunner is Dominican-born Francisco Liriano of the Pittsburgh Pirates who, after years of inconsistency, produced a stellar performance this season.

 We’re weeks away from the start of the World Series and the casting of votes for this year’s MLB superstars.
 Many of the frontrunners featured in this page will go on to win awards.
 Some will lose out to dark horses.
 From the left field an unlikely winner might emerge.